Winter Night in the Mountains

 Winter Night in the Mountains (Vinternatt i fjellene), also known as Winter Night in Rondane (Vinternatt i Rondane), is the name of several versions of a composition created in several techniques by the Norwegian artist Harald Sohlberg (1869–1935).
 The most famous version is an oil painting completed in 1914 and held by the National Gallery in Oslo since 1918.

 Sohlberg began to work on the subject in early 1900, after seeing the mountains of Rondane in bluish moonlight while skiing nearby on Easter 1899 or 1900.
 He moved in 1900 to a house on the Nesset at Atna in the Østerdalen valley in Eastern Norway.
-He was joined in 1901 by his wife Lilli Rachel Hennum; they remained at Atna until 1902, when they moved further north to Røros.
+He was joined in 1901 by his wife Lilli Rachel Hennum; they remained at Atna until 1902, when they moved further north to Røros Municipality.